microsoft/pxt-arcadeshield/reference/bitmap-type.md

 ## Setting pixels at locations

 You can create your bitmaps while your program is running too (dynamically).
-To make an bitmap this way, you set the color of a pixel at its location with code.
+To make a bitmap this way, you set the color of a pixel at its location with code.
 Pixels are addressed by their row (``x`` value) and column (``y`` value) inside the bitmap.
 You could create and empty bitmap and make some or all of the bitmap by setting pixel colors in your code.
 Let's make a 32 x 32 box by creating an empty bitmap and then draw an orange border around it.

 ```blocks
 let orangeBox = bitmap.create(32, 32)